OB/GYN’s Beautiful Hypnobabies Waterbirth!

-Since it was my fourth baby, I was sure I would give birth well before my New Year’s due date.
+Since it was my fourth baby, I was sure I would give birth well before my New Year’s guess date.
 Yes, a Christmas baby was in my future.
 I started my maternity leave and my parents visited for the holidays…and Christmas came and went.
 No baby.
-No sign of birthing time, no birthing waves, not even a ripple.
+No sign of birthing time (Hypnobabies word for labor), no birthing waves, not even a ripple.
 To pass the time, I would crochet.
 Since we didn’t know the gender, I made two of everything.
 A pink hat and a blue hat.
 Pink booties and blue booties.
 A pink and blue blanket.
 Still no baby.

 New Year’s came complete with fireworks and sparklers…and no baby.
 To say I was impatient is an understatement.
 I listened to the “Come Out, Baby” track (Hypnobabies track to encourage baby to be born) and tried prenatal massage and acupressure.
 Every morning I woke up and thought, “Ugh.
 Still pregnant.”
 And our visitors reminded me often.
 “No movement yet?
 When are you gonna have this baby?
 Don’t you know how to get things going?”
 Of course I knew.
 I was induced with my last baby, but I wanted to avoid all that this time around.

 The holidays were over and my husband went back to work.
 I had a prenatal appointment five days past my “guess date” (Hypnobabies word for due date), and I finally agreed to membrane sweeping.
 And it hurt.
 A lot.
 I didn’t prepare or flip any hypnosis switches (Hypnobabies technique for entering hypnosis), but I wish I had.
 I generally love my OB, but in that moment, we were not friends.
 I called my husband after my appointment, crying.
 “It really hurt.
 I don’t want to hurt anymore.”
 I had been so uncomfortable at the end of the pregnancy and all the feelings of fear and dread that I felt when I found out I was pregnant again came rushing back.
 My wonderful hubby reassured me and met me at an acupuncture appointment.